wyzywyg/DebtThreat/README.md

 ### <a name="introduction"></a>
 ## Introduction 💣
 <div align="justify"> Have you ever heard of the 🦋 butterfly effect?
 It is the idea that seemingly trivial instances can lead to profound and possibly life-altering consequences.
 In this game often referred to as life, stakes are always high.
-A simple decision may result to outcomes unforeseen by the layman. <br>
+A simple decision may result to outcomes unforeseen by the layman.
 This game is that, just much bloodier.

 Welcome to <img src="https://i.ibb.co/1b7syj4/8fbde1eefb01a339aa88ecb27fcf0fa8.png" height="17" width="90"/>, a decision-based game that plunges you into the journey of a Filipino student emerging from a poverous background, striving to overcome economic adversity through the pursuit of a college degree.
 In this narrative, you find yourself at crossroads where the only path with access to the education you seek is a student loan offered by a criminal syndicate, amounting to a daunting 500 000 pesos.